Arthritis in the Spine - A Full Spectrum of Care

 - Steroid injections: An injection of corticosteroid medication into your facet joint may temporarily relieve moderate to severe pain.

-If conservative treatments do not provide you with relief from spinal arthritis, a surgical procedure may be recommended.
+If conservative treatments do not provide you with relief from your arthritic spine, a surgical procedure may be recommended.
 We may suggest arthroscopy, a minimally invasive spine surgery using a tool called an arthroscope.
 Containing a camera lens and light, an arthroscope makes it easier for our spine surgeons to see inside your joint and make the most efficient surgical repair.

 A minimally invasive spinal fusion, which involves joining two or more vertebrae into one single structure, can also be beneficial.
-It can correct the spinal weakness or instability that severe arthritis may cause.
+It can correct the spinal weakness or instability that severe arthritis in the spine may cause.

 A joint replacement may be an option as well.
 If a joint replacement surgery is right for you, you will benefit from the expertise of our highly-trained orthopedic surgeons who perform over 1,100 joint replacements each year.
 With skill and experience, our spine surgeons have strong outcomes with low readmission rates, low complications and high patient satisfaction.